Geelong Mini Guide

 Whilst much of the food that is available in Geelong can be easily found elsewhere, the area’s affinity with sheep means that the local lamb is quite special.
 Several restaurants will do barbecued marinated lamb which is succulent and delicious, especially served with a salad.

-What do People do for Entertainment in Geelong?
+Entertainment in Geelong?

 Like all major cities there is a good range of bars and clubs in Geelong.
 Despite their stereotypical fondness for lager, most Australians are more than happy to settle down in a bar with a bottle of the local wine and put the world to rights so pull up a chair and join in.